-The Urban Affairs Association (UAA) is the international professional organization for urban scholars, researchers, and public service professionals.
+The Urban Affairs Association (UAA) is the international professional organization for urban scholars, researchers, policy analysts, and public service professionals.

 The Urban Affairs Association holds a conference each spring in an urban center.
-Recent conferences have taken place in Montréal, Seattle, Baltimore, Chicago, Honolulu, New Orleans, Pittsburgh, San Francisco, San Antonio, Miami, and San Diego.
-Future conferences will occur in Washington D.C.
-(2022) and in Nashville, TN (2023).
+Recent conferences have taken place in Washington D.C., Montréal, Seattle, Baltimore, Chicago, Honolulu, New Orleans, Pittsburgh, San Francisco, San Antonio, Miami, and San Diego.
+Future conferences will occur in Nashville, TN (2023) and New York City (2024).

 These yearly conferences are an integral part of UAA’s efforts to increase knowledge about urban places and promote the development of research activities.
 They provide an excellent opportunity for members to exchange ideas, information, and experiences.
 The conference program features both topics of institutional concern and those related to urban issues.
 Although formal papers are presented, with selected papers published, the conference format also allows opportunities for informal activities designed to foster professional networking and open discussion.